 Watch Out for 92020 and Global Surgical Package

 According to Empire Medicare Services of New York's LMRP, you should not bill for gonioscopy performed by the same physician during the global period for glaucoma surgery.
-The only exception to this rule is when the gonioscopy [...]
+The only exception to this rule is when the gonioscopy is unrelated to the condition for which the surgery was [...]